Back to All Events

 10am-7pm

-There will be meditations focused on the idea of right action, the difference between guilt and remorse, the laws of karma, forgiveness, and lovingkindness.
-There will also be an opportunity for mindful discussion on the Buddhist perspective on atonement.
-All are welcome to join us in this exploration.
-The day will end with a symbolic break-fast.
+As always, there will be meditations focused on the idea of right action, the difference between guilt and remorse, the laws of karma, forgiveness, and lovingkindness.
+There will also be an opportunity for mindful discussion of various aspects of the Buddhist perspective on atonement.
+Doors open at 9:30am.
+If you are participating via zoom, you will be able to login at

 9:50 AM.

 Pre-registration is required.
-Please note the NY Insight COVID Protocol for In-Person Programs.
+Please note the NY Insight

 This daylong retreat is a dana (donation) based event, with donations being directed to New York Insight and the Buddhist Global Relief Fund.Thank you for your generosity!